-- 1. reserve sufficient network capacity for the transmission of the identified GITV broadcast channels and the related complementary services (see Section 3.2 below); - 2. ensure that the audio-visual quality of the GI TV broadcast channel is retained at the same level of quality provided by the GI TV broadcaster to the undertaking; provided that 'must carry' obligations shall not extend to TV broadcasts in a video-resolution format higher than HD; and - 3. transmit the GI TV broadcast channel tale quale, as provided by the GI TV broadcaster, and shall in no way alter the format and content of the transmission.
+- 1. reserve sufficient network capacity for the transmission of the identified GI TV broadcast channels and the related complementary services (see Section 2.2 below); - ensure that the audio-visual quality of the GI TV broadcast channel is retained at the same level of quality provided by the GI TV broadcaster to the undertaking38, this provided that 'must carry' obligations shall not extend to TV broadcasts in a videoresolution format higher than HD; and - 3. transmit the GI TV broadcast channel tale quale, as provided by the GI TV broadcaster, and shall in no way alter the format and content of the transmission.

-It is noted that points (2) and (3) above shall not preclude the undertaking of a pay-TV platform from concluding commercial agreements with a broadcaster for:
+Points (2) and (3) above do not preclude the undertaking of a pay-TV platform from concluding commercial agreements with a broadcaster for:

-- a) the carriage of GI broadcast channels in resolution formats higher than HD; and - b) the modification of the format and content of the transmission, including upscaling or downscaling the resolution format of the GITV broadcast channel.
+- a) the carriage of GI broadcast channels in resolution formats higher than HD; and - b) the modification of the format and content of the transmission, including upscaling or downscaling the resolution format of the GI TV broadcast channel.